It’s a term that is becoming more popular.

 Because it is very corrosive, SLS can strip the lipids from our skin, drying it out and breaking down the cellular membrane, allowing it to penetrate even further into our body.

-These compounds then enter the bloodstream, and build-up in the internal organs such as the heart, lungs and kidneys.
+These compounds then enter the bloodstream, and can over time, build-up in the internal organs such as the heart, lungs and kidneys.

 Alarmingly, according to a material data sheet written by the FDA, long-term exposure to SLS can damage our eyes, cause headaches, allergies and nausea.